 - Before serving sprinkle the rest of your french fried onions on top of each plate.

 We rarely have any of this part of the holiday meal left.
 In fact I make a double batch because it is my husband’s all time favorite thing to enjoy.
+You will need a larger than a 5 quart pot if you wanted to make more than listed below.
+There isn’t a huge time difference if you do this.

 What goes well with green bean casserole?